sethforprivacy/optoutpod.com/content/episodes/s1e09-pavol-luptak.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-09-19T15:29:07-05:00"
-description: What is crypto-anarchy?
+summary: What is crypto-anarchy?
 How can I opt out if my country has become too authoritarian or dangerous to remain in?
 This episode, we're sitting down with Pavol Lupták to chat about what crypto-anarchy is and why permanent residencies can be a way to physically (and financially) opt out of broken systems.